intrpr/jekyll-portfol-test/_posts/2019-06-09-intro-sign-to-spoken-english.md

 {% include not-teaching.html %}

-## About This Course
-This course is an introduction to the process and skills required to produce unidirectional signed-to-spoken English language interpretations between Deaf and non-deaf people.
-Upon successful completion of this course, students should be able to:
+<p class="lead">This course is an introduction to the process and skills required to produce unidirectional signed-to-spoken English language interpretations between Deaf and non-deaf people.
+Upon successful completion of this course, students should be able to:</p>

 * identify and incorporate a best-practice taxonomy of competencies and processes required to produce sign-to-spoken language interpretations
 * demonstrate and self-monitor basic abilities required to create sign-to-spoken language interpretations of rehearsed and/or spontaneous texts: